lusaxweb/vuesax/docs/components/input.md

 ## Label Placeholder

-The placeholder can become a label by being active to write with the property `vs-label-placeholder`
+The placeholder can become a label when the input is focused.
+Use the property `vs-label-placeholder` for making this.

 :::warning
 This property overrides the `vs-label` and the` vs-placeholder`